madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-User.md

 ## APIs
 ### <a name="FASAccount"> FASAccount </a>
 This is a class for signing up and logging in.
-A user name, profile text, and a profile image can be edited on signup.
+A user name, profile text, and a profile image can be specified at signup.
 Also, `FASLoginUser` will be returned when the process succeeds.

 #### Class Methods